 Apricot and Nut Crunchies

-This recipe is taken from The Delia Collection: Baking
+This recipe is from The Delia Collection: Baking.
+Makes 24

 Meanwhile sift the flour, cinnamon and salt into a mixing bowl, then add the porridge oats and snipped apricots.
 Mix everything evenly and, when the butter, sugar and syrup have melted, pour this in to join the rest.
 Now, using a wooden spoon, stir and mix everything very thoroughly, then switch from the spoon to your hands to bring everything together to form a dough.
 If it seems a bit dry, add a few drops of cold water.

 Now take lumps of the dough the size of a walnut and roll them into rounds using the flat of your hand.
 Place them on a worktop and press gently to flatten them out into rounds 2½ inches (6 cm) in diameter, then scatter the snipped apricots and chopped pecans on top and press these gently in.
 Then, using a palette knife, transfer half the biscuits on to a greased baking sheet and bake on the middle shelf of the pre-heated oven for 15 minutes.